Why is my camera not working on Microsoft

 Teams camera not working Mac fix

-The main Teams camera not working fix is to give permission to the app to use the camera from the system settings.
-If this Teams camera now working fix doesn’t help, then the problem is likely linked to a conflict between apps or outdated software.
+The main Teams camera not working Mac fix is to еnable the app to use the camera from the system settings as explained above.
+If this Teams camera not working Mac fix doesn’t help, then the problem is likely linked to a conflict between apps or outdated software.

 Solution 1: Give Microsoft Teams the necessary permission

-As the name of the solution suggests, this tackles the most common cause for the problem, namely the default setting of macOS that prevents third-party software from using the machine’s camera.
+This solution tackles the most common cause for the problem, namely the default setting of macOS that prevents third-party software from using the machine’s camera.

 - First, you need to go to the Apple Logo icon from the top.